vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-curebase-XYjmf.md

 url: "https://boards.greenhouse.io/embed/job_app?for=curebase&token=4202123003"
 applyUrl: "https://boards.greenhouse.io/embed/job_app?for=curebase&token=4202123003#app"
 timestamp: 1613088000000
-hashtags: "#javascript,#terraform,#aws,#management,#office"
+hashtags: "#javascript,#terraform,#reactjs,#aws,#management,#office"
 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/embed/job_board?for=curebase"
-summary: "Curebase is looking for a software engineer that has interest in healthcare, experience building quality web applications, and experience in one of our current skill gaps."
+summary: "Curebase is looking for a Software Engineer that has interest in healthcare, experience building quality web applications, and experience in one of our current skill gaps."
 summaryBackup: "Excited about #javascript, #terraform, #aws?
 Check out this job post!"
-featured: 20
+featured: 17
 ---

 ## About the job